Shopify VS Woocommerce: Which ecommerce platform is th best?

 Cart Abandonment Notifications

-Cart drop out rates are a real thing!
-You'll inevitably loose some customers at the very last hurdle when they are about to pay.
+Cart drop-out rates are a real thing!
+You'll inevitably lose some customers at the very last hurdle when they are about to pay.
 Shopify's system includes abandonment cart recovery emails.
-Simply put, if a customers types their email address at the checkout but does not complete the order and press pay - they'll receive a timely email reminding them what is in their cart.
+Simply put, if a customer types their email address at the checkout but does not complete the order and press pay - they'll receive a timely email reminding them what is in their cart.
 It's a great way to retrieve lost business - around 8% of abandonment cart emails lead to a conversion.
-If you want to achieve this with Woocommerce, you'll require a third party provider!
+If you want to achieve this with Woocommerce, you'll require a third-party provider!

 Mutli-Channel Selling